 At Metro Vancouver we make decisions that impact the 2.5 million residents that live in our region.

-A key part of managing a sustainable and successful solid waste program is to provide opportunities for public involvement.
+A key part of managing a sustainable and successful solid waste program is to provide opportunities for public engagement.
 Metro Vancouver regularly engages with municipalities, businesses, stakeholders, and the general public when initiating major facility or planning processes.

-Public Involvement, also called public participation, community engagement or public engagement, can take many forms, from online surveys to open houses to Public Advisory Committees.
+Public engagement also called public participation, community engagement or public involvement, can take many forms, from online surveys to open houses to Public Advisory Committees.
 By participating in our engagement opportunities, you can help us make better decisions on projects or plans that affect you and your neighbours.
 Your input can maximize the benefits of a project, minimize any negative impacts, and provide new ideas or initiatives for your community.

 The format of our engagement depends on the nature of the project and the level of decision-making needed.
 For example, a small project with minimal public impact may only need a notification of work via a letter or notice to your home, or an advertisement in the local newspaper (for example, a temporary traffic detour).
 In contrast, a larger, longer-term project with significant impacts and duration in a community may call for ongoing public meetings and working groups (like designing a new building or facility).
-Below, a spectrum of public participation* demonstrates how Metro Vancouver communicates and consults based on the needs and goals of a project.
+Below, a spectrum of public participation* demonstrates how Metro Vancouver communicates and engages based on the needs and goals of a project.